MFloru/Bacchus-R1/Contents Industry Analysis/Industry Analysis Report.md

 ###Focus on mealworms
 ####Presentation

+<h4 id="-Mealworm-"><em>Mealworm</em></h4>

+<p>There are thousands of insect’s species around the world and more than 1900 species have reportedly been used as food.
+Globally, the most common insects consumed are beetles (Coleoptera).
+This is not surprising given that the group contains about 40% of all known insect species.
+The insect family has a great number in terms of species.
+The figure below shows the number of insect species, by order, consumed worldwide (Huls, et al., 2013).</p>
+<p> As can be seen in the graph above, the difference of the insect quantity consumed worldwide is quite big in the coleopteran order.
+This brings an interest for us to narrow our focus on coleopteran order, which is beetle.
+Another interesting fact occurs as we learn more about beetle; it turns out mealworm that is already quite famous as an exotic food, is a larval form of beetle.
+There are quite numbers of information and articles about mealworm as food, which indicating that some people already acknowledge it as food; thus it brings positive advantage to our projects.
+Not only mealworm wins in quantity and fame, it is also contain high nutrition (dried): 46-53% protein, 28% fat, 6% fiber, 5% water, environmentally safe, simple production process (we believe so because it’s small and have no hard shell like beetle), and better yet- have a short life cycle.
+This is why we believe that mealworm will be a best candidate for a further study. </p>

 Pictures of mealworms and data about them
 Are already accepted in many cultures (Mexico, Asia...)
 Already produced at industrial scale in some countries - namely China